Babies need to eat every 2 hours when you bring them home from the hospital, and most are still waking to feed after the first year.

 The dual neckline allows discretion while wearing it, but allows for easy nursing when your baby gets hungry.
 There are also two different styles to choose from — a v-neck or scoop neck.

-- It has two style options.
+- Two possible style options.

 - It cannot go in the dryer.